-Introduced in late 2011, the Nitto Motivo is the company's newest ultra-high performance all-season tire
+Introduced in late 2011, the Nitto Motivo is the company's newest ultra-high

-street and track tires, and the Motivo is engineered with that in mind.
+developing high performance street and track tires, and the Motivo is engineered with that in mind.

 A silica enhanced tread compound and Nitto's advance tire technology give the tire

 a much longer lifespan.
 In fact, the 60,000 mile tread warranty is the longest among any model in this

 Dry traction and grip are enhanced through larger optimized outer tread blocks.
 A

 continuous center rib provides increased steering response, and better straight line stability.